 We have to know our enemy before we decide how to best target therapy.
 That is why performing certain biomarker testing before considering any type of CLL treatment is critical, and why it is tragic when it is not being done.

-At ASH 2018, I interviewed Dr. Anthony Mato, a CLL expert at Memorial Sloane Kettering in New York City, about his research on what was happening in terms of testing in the real world of CLL patientsDr.
-Mato and I discussed his research with two different registries including the new research findings that he presented at ASH 2018.
+At ASH 2018, I interviewed Dr. Anthony Mato, a CLL expert at Memorial Sloane Kettering in New York City, about his research on what was happening in terms of biomarker testing on CLL patients in the real-world setting.
+Dr. Mato and I discussed his research with two different registries including the new research findings that he presented at ASH 2018.

 - FISH (fluorescence in situ hybridization) that looks inside the CLL cells for chromosome abnormalities.
 Especially important is the finding of a deletion of the short arm of the 17th chromosome or del(17p) that strongly predicts poor response to chemotherapy.